CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

+{\bf T7.} The recent result [Ki2, Cor.
+(1.4.3)] which can substitute our theory of {\it well positioned families of tensors} developed in [Va1, Subsect.
+4.3] (here one has to assume that either $p\ge 3$ or $p=2$ and the $p$-divisible group of $A$ is connected).

 See [Fo] for (weakly admissible or admissible) filtered modules over $p$-adic fields.
 Next we exemplify how the tools T1 to T7 work under some conditions.
 We emphasize that often we do have to perform either the operation $\grO_1$ or the operation $\grO_2$ but this will not be repeated in this paragraph.
-Based on [Va3, Thm.
-3.1.2 (b) and (c)], in connection to Conjecture 1.2.2 (i) and to Subproblems 1.2.3 and 1.2.4 it suffices to refer to the case when all Newton polygon slopes of $(\Lie(\scrG_{B(k)}),\phi)$ are $0$.
+Based on [Va7, Thm.
+3.1.2 (b) and (c)], in connection to Conjecture 1.2.2 (i) and to Subproblem 1.2.3 it suffices to refer to the case when all Newton polygon slopes of $(\Lie(\scrG_{B(k)}),\phi)$ are $0$ (see Subsection 2.6).
 Assuming that the condition 1.2.2 (i) holds, we show based on [Ha, Lem.
 5.5.3] that there exist maximal tori of $\scrG_{B(k)}$ as mentioned in the tool T3 but with $\dbQ_p$ replaced by $\dbQ$.
 The essence of T3 can be described as follows.
-Starting from any such maximal torus of $\scrG_{B(k)}$ we show the existence of suitable cocharacters of its extension to a finite field extension $V[{1\over p}]$ of $B(k)$ such that the resulting filtered modules over $V[{1\over p}]$ are weakly admissible.
-For this, in some cases related to Shimura varieties of $A_n$, $C_n$, and $D_n^{\dbH}$ types we rely as well on [Zi1, Thm.
-4.4] and accordingly some extra assumptions are imposed (roughly speaking we deal with Shimura varieties of Hodge type constructed in [De2, Prop.
-2.3.10] but in the integral contexts of [Va1, Sections 5 and 6]).
-Using the tool T5 we get an isogeny class of $p$-divisible groups over $V$ (here we require $p\Ge 3$).
-Using the tool T6 we get natural choices of representatives of this isogeny class so that we end up in the \'etale context with a reductive group scheme over $\dbZ_p$ that corresponds via Fontaine comparison theory to $\scrG_{V[{1\over p}]}$ (for this part, we usually assume that the pointed set $H^1(\dbQ_p,\scrG_{\dbQ_p})$ has only one class).
-Using the tool T7 we ``transfer backwards" (as in [Va1, Subsections 5.2 and 5.3]) the mentioned reductive group scheme over $\dbZ_p$ in order to end up with a reductive group scheme $\scrG^{\prime}_V$ in the de Rham context over $V$ (here we require $p$ big enough; for applications to the Langlands--Rapoport conjecture and to Conjecture 1.2.2 (ii) the condition $p\Ge 5$ suffices, cf. [Va1]).
+For an {\it arbitrary} maximal torus of $\scrG_{B(k)}$ as in the tool $T3$, we show the existence of suitable cocharacters of its extension to a finite field extension $V[{1\over p}]$ of $B(k)$ such that the resulting filtered modules over $V[{1\over p}]$ are weakly admissible.
+For this, in some cases related to Shimura pairs of $A_n$, $C_n$, and $D_n^{\dbH}$ types we rely as well on [Zi1, Thm.
+4.4] and accordingly some extra assumptions are imposed (roughly speaking we deal with abelian varieties associated to Shimura varieties of Hodge type constructed as in [De2, Prop.
+2.3.10] but in the integral contexts of [Va1, Sects.
+5 and 6]).
+Using the tool T5, we get an isogeny class of $p$-divisible groups over $V$.
+Using the tool T6 we get natural choices of representatives of this isogeny class so that we end up in the \'etale context with a reductive group scheme over $\dbZ_p$ whose generic fibre corresponds via Fontaine comparison theory to $\scrG_{V[{1\over p}]}$.
+Using the tool T7, if $p\ge 3$ we ``transfer backwards" (as in [Va1, Subsects.
+5.2 and 5.3] and [Ki2, Cor.
+(1.4.3) (2)]) the mentioned reductive group scheme over $\dbZ_p$ in order to end up again with a reductive group scheme $\scrG^{\prime}_V$ in the de Rham context over $V$.